State collapse: Justice, guilt and denialism

 Collapse may be followed by formal or informal efforts at justice, such as the Nuremberg trials and the Truth and Reconciliation Commission (South Africa).
 Slobodan Milosevic and Saddam Hussein were also tried in court.
-Germany has faced up to its German collective guilt and 'legacy of 'shame' for the Hitler years in such media portrayals as Downfall (2004 film).
+Germany has faced up to its German collective guilt and "legacy of shame" for the Hitler years in such media portrayals as Downfall.
 Denial has been a common reaction in post-collapse nations.
-In post-apartheid South Africa, white liberals were more likely to feel guilt feelings than conservatives.
-Some have refused to accept responsibility for massacres, as in Holocaust denial, the Myth of the clean Wehrmacht and the Armenian genocide denial; a fictitious explanation for the collapse of the German Empire in 1918 was found in the Stab-in-the-back myth.
+In post-apartheid South Africa, white liberals were more likely to feel guilt than conservatives.
+Some have refused to accept responsibility for massacres, as in Holocaust denial, the Myth of the clean Wehrmacht and Armenian genocide denial.
+A negationist explanation for the collapse of the German Empire in 1918 was found in the Stab-in-the-back myth.

 In the longer term

-The collapse of the Ottomans in 1918 had long-term consequences, 'triggering most of the problems that plague the Middle East today'.
-Hegemony in the Middle East has been subject to quarrels between British, French, Zionist, American, Arab nationalist, Saudi and Iranian interests ever since.
+The collapse of the Ottomans in 1918 had long-term consequences, "triggering most of the problems that plague the Middle East today".
+Hegemony in the Middle East has been subject to quarrels between British, French, Israeli, American, Arab nationalist, Saudi and Iranian interests ever since.

-Hitler, says Sebastian Haffner, 'whether we like it or not', created many features of the postwar world, including the state of Israel, the end of European empires, the division of Germany, and the joint hegemony of the US and USSR.
+Sebastian Haffner had argued that Hitler, "whether we like it or not", created many features of the postwar world, including the state of Israel, the end of European empires, the division of Germany, and the joint hegemony of the US and USSR.